 The Colleges and Institutes Canada (CICan) Paul and Gerri Charette Bursary Program provides financial support to college and institute students that demonstrate financial need and face challenges or barriers to participating in and completing post-secondary education.
 Students attending colleges or institutes in rural, remote, or northern areas will be given preference for the bursaries of up to $5,000 each.

-- Must be enrolled full time in the first year of a multi-year program at a CICan member institution
+- Must be enrolled full time in the first or second year of a multi-year program at a CICan member institution

 - Must be a Canadian citizen, landed immigrant, permanent resident, or a protected person